EENI Global Business School

 Doctorate: American Business, World Trade.

-Languages: Courses, Masters, Doctorate in International Business and Foreign Trade in English or Study Master Doctorate in International Business in Spanish Asociacion Latinoamericana Integracion Masters Foreign Trade in Portuguese Associação Latino-Americana de Integração Study, Course Master Doctorate in International Business in French Association latino-américaine d'intégration.
+Languages: Masters, Doctorate, International Business, English or Study Master Doctorate in International Business in Spanish Asociacion Latinoamericana Integracion Masters Foreign Trade in Portuguese Associação Latino-Americana de Integração Study Doctorate in International Business in French Association latino-américaine d'intégration.

 Agreement EENI and ALADI.